 Finding the right work life balance is the challenge of the century for working parents, especially moms.
 Every day we have a nagging feeling that we come up short in our daily tasks as mothers and as employees.
 To add travel planning to the already overflowing to-do list may not sound like the best idea, unless traveling with kids ranks high among your priorities.

-There are a million things we would like to do, but we only end up doing what we really want or need.
-If you want to travel you need to make it a priority.
-Booking flights and searching for hotels are on my daily task list along with finishing up my work presentations and grocery shopping.
+There are so many items on our travel goal bucket list.
+The trick is to prioritize them.
+If you want to travel, you need to make it a priority.
+Booking flights, researching travel destinations, and searching for hotels are on my daily task list, along with finishing up my work presentations and grocery shopping.

 Using our weekends or limited vacation time for travel means we don’t have a lot of time to sleep in or recharge at home.
 We need to be up to the challenge of sacrificing down time to experience something new.

 TravelingMom Tip: Look at last year’s travel budget.
 Did it achieve what you wanted it to?
 Plan for next year based on your successes or shortcomings.